reactome/release-update-dois/downloadDirectory/README.md

 <h3> Verifying Download Directory Results</h3>

 This section will touch on what the files produced by each step in `Download Directory` are, and how to verify they were produced correctly.
 Often, comparing the files produced in the previous release is the way to go, but where needed this guide will provide additional suggestions for checking the output.

+After each step is run, the output files associated with the step are moved to a folder corresponding to the current release.
+For release 67, the output files would appear in `data-release-pipeline/downloadDirectory/67`.

+<h4>DatabaseDumps</h4>

+This step generates two mySQL dump files from the `stable_identifiers` database and the `test_reactome` database corresponding to the current release (eg: `test_reactome_67`).
+The files produced are `gk_stable_ids.sql.gz` and `gk_current.sql.gz`, respectively.
+These are then placed in the `databases/` folder.
+Comparing the size of these files to the previous release is sufficient for verifying the success of this step.